codezero-be/laravel-localized-routes/README.md

 });
 ```

 In the above example there are 5 routes being registered.
 The routes defined in the `Route::localized` closure are automatically registered for each configured locale.
 This will prepend the locale to the route's URI and name.
+If you configured custom domains, it will use those instead of the slugs.

 | URI               | Name                   |
 | ----------------- | ---------------------- |